11 Money Rules You Need to Have Memorized Before You’re 40

 Pay off your credit cards monthly

 The average American has $7,000 of debt, racking up fines on their credit cards, and this is the number one financial mistake people in their 20s and 30s make, says Carla Dearing, a certified financial planner and CEO of SUM180, a digital financial planning service.
 “Too many people think a little credit card debt is no big deal, but do you know what the acceptable amount to carry over is?
 Zero,” she explains.
 Because of their high interest rates, paying off your credit cards every month should be your number one financial priority.
-(Are you aware of these sneaky credit card tricks and traps?)
+Once you do that, you can incorporate these ideas to save more than $1,000 every month.

 Save six months’ worth of expenses